AminZeina/python-server-yolo/README.md

 ## Running the project
 - To run the project, you must run the FastAPI backend and the React frontend simultaneously.
 To do that:
-1. from `./backend/`, run `main.py`
+1. from `./backend/`, run `main.py [--server_ip <IP_ADDRESS>]`
+  - `server_ip` is an optional argument that sets the IP address of the server; default = 0.0.0.0
 2. from `./frontend/`, run `npm install`, then run `npm run dev`

-- The backend server will now be running at http://localhost:8080, and the React frontend will be running at http://localhost:5173.
+- The backend server will now be running at http://localhost:8080 (or the IP given by --server_ip), and the React frontend will be running at http://localhost:5173.